 Vegetarian Vampire: The Cullen clan of vampires, who hunt, kill and drink the blood of animals for sustenance, call themselves "vegetarians".
 They make a point to say they are careful not to impact the environment.
 Considering how fast they move on foot and the excess of money they have, they can travel pretty much wherever is needed in order to be responsible vampires.
 An easier way of not impacting the enviroment would have been to just go to any butcher shop and outright buy a few litres of pig's blood.

 Wants a Prize for Basic Decency: Bella seems to think that the Cullens refraining from eating humans makes them some of the greatest people who ever lived.
-Even if they actively look down on the humans it would bother them to kill, commit plenty of other crimes with no hesitation or remorse, and have a distinct laissez-faire policy toward bad things happening around them unless it's something that stands a good chance of inconveniencing them, personally.
+Even if they actively look down on the humans it would bother them to kill, are friends with plenty of other vampires who think nothing of feeding on humans, commit plenty of other crimes with no hesitation or remorse, and have a distinct laissez-faire policy toward bad things happening around them unless it's something that stands a good chance of inconveniencing them, personally.